 Alnwick was home to two important religious foundations.
 Alnwick Abbey was founded by the Premonstratensian Order in 1147 on a site on the north bank of the River Aln just to the north west of the town.
 It was suppressed in 1539.
 All that remains today is an imposing gatehouse, standing within Hulne Park, part of the estates of the Duke of Northumberland.
 Meanwhile, Hulne Priory was founded in 1242 on a site beside the River Aln two miles north west of Alnwick.
-A Northumbrian soldier, Ralph Fresborn had visited the monastery on Mount Carmel (in modern Israel) during a crusade and became a monk.
+A Northumbrian soldier, Ralph Fresborn had visited the monastery on Mount Carmel (in what is now Israel) during a crusade and became a monk.
 William de Vesci later met him there, also while on crusade, and persuaded him to establish a daughter house in Northumberland.
 The site chosen by Fresborn was at Hulne.
 Hulne Priory prospered over the following centuries, and the priory gathered a library of over 100 manuscripts.
 It was later walled for protection.
 The priory fell into disuse after the Reformation, but significant remains still stand today, also within Hulne Park.

 In 1297 Alnwick Castle fought off an attack by Scots under the command of William Wallace.
 Alnwick remained in the hands of the De Vesci, or Vescy, family until the last of them died without legitimate heirs in 1297.
 The Barony of Alnwick was then granted to Bishop Anthony Bek of Durham, who in 1309 sold it to Lord Henry Percy, thus beginning the link between the Percy family and Alnwick that continues today.
 The Percys did a great deal to develop Alnwick Castle, and the remarkable building you see now is very much their creation.

 Alnwick itself suffered from the attentions of a number of visiting Scottish raiding parties or full blown armies over the centuries, and it was badly damaged in the winter of 1424.
-It was perhaps in response to this event that a "Licence to wall and embattle" the town was granted in 1433.
+It was perhaps in response to this event that a "licence to wall and embattle" the town was granted in 1433.
 Progress was slow and the walls appear to have been incomplete when another Scottish army again badly damaged Alnwick in 1448.
 The main evidence of the town walls on view today is the massive Hotspur Gate or Bondgate Tower, which remains such a dominant feature on the main road into the town centre from the south east.
 Another gate in the walls stood on the spot now occupied by Pottergate Tower.
 The tower you see today dates back to 1768, though might incorporate some of the stone of the original medieval gateway.
 If Pottergate tower is imposing today, it was much more so when originally built, complete with a decorative stone crown that was removed in 1812.

 Walls gave Alnwick rather more security than it had before, and the increasing wealth that accompanied it was reflected in a number of medieval churches, most notably the Church of St Michael.
 Another, St Mary's Chantry House, only survived into the 1700s, though its ruins can still be seen on Pottergate.
 The rest of the town developed within its walls along typical medieval lines, with long plots running back from the houses, shops and workplaces lining the main streets.